At Ospika Animal Hospital we are able to preform a wide range of surgeries from routine spays and neuters to orthopedics.

 Sutures and staples maybe present and will remain for 10 - 14 days.
 Staples and sutures will need to be removed at the clinic at no additional charge.
 However some sutures are absorbable and do not need to be removed, our staff will inform you when your pet is released from hospital.

 Drains and bandages maybe required as part of surgery healing.
 It is important to keep drains clean as the do leak fluid, drains are removed after 3-5 days.
-Bandages will need to stay clean and dry for the required time for your pet.
-If bandaging becomes wet it will need to be removed and replaced immediately please contact us if this occurs.
+Bandages will need to stay clean and dry as long as your pet is wearing them.
+If bandages becomes wet it will need to be removed and replaced immediately so please contact us if this occurs.